sofiabarragan/website/content/project/css_560/index.md

 date: 2023-12-30T14:47:00-05:00
 ---

-This is a poster presentation on the roles of intersectional identities on reporting behaviors of intimate partner violence and a novel implementation of MAIHDA methods for survival data completed for my graduate class on hierarchical methods and as a preview to forthcoming work.
+This is a poster presentation on the roles of intersectional identities on reporting behaviors of intimate partner violence and a novel implementation of MAIHDA methods for survival data completed for my graduate class on hierarchical methods with Dr. Tyler McCormick.

 <center>